More on the preservation of large cardinals under class forcing: Suitable iterations

-It is well-known that suitable class forcing iterations preserve ZFC (see \cite{FRI}).
+It is well-known that for suitable $\rm{ORD}$-length forcing iterations $\mathbb{P}$, the forcing relation $\Vdash_{\mathbb{P}}$ is definable, the forcing theorem holds, and forcing with $\mathbb{P}$ preserves ZFC (see \cite{FRI} or \cite{Rie}).
 The condition of eventual $\lambda$-directed closedness in the definition above can be strengthened on a club proper class.
 Namely,

 \begin{prop} Let $\mathbb{P}$ be a suitable iteration.
 The class is a club class. \end{prop} \begin{proof} Closedness is obvious.
 As for unboundedness, fix any $\lambda$ and build inductively a sequence $\{\theta_n\}_{n\in\omega}$ of ordinals greater than $\lambda$ such that for all $\eta\geq\theta_{n+1}$,